 We’re all familiar with the powerhouse shopping days that kick off every holiday season: Black Friday, Small Business Saturday, Cyber Monday and Giving Tuesday.
 But what about the Sunday sandwiched in between?

 Good news, particularly if you’re a socially conscious shopper.
 The Sunday after Thanksgiving (Nov.
-26, this year) now has its own name and philanthropic shopping theme.
-Welcome to Shop for Good Sunday.
+25, this year) is Shop for Good Sunday.

 Billed as a "day to shop with companies that do good for people and the planet," Shop for Good Sunday is the brainchild of Cullen Schwarz and Scott Jacobsen.
-Last year, the duo co-founded DoneGood, a public benefit corporation (B Corp) that offers a free Chrome browser extension, phone app and website to help altruistic consumers find sustainable, ethical and artisan-made alternatives when they shop online.
+In 2016, the duo co-founded DoneGood, a public benefit corporation (B Corp) that offers a free Chrome browser extension, phone app and website to help altruistic consumers find sustainable, ethical and artisan-made alternatives when they shop online.

-For this year’s inaugural Shop for Good Sunday, DoneGood has teamed up with 50 social-impact brands, many of them companies featured on its platform, as well as organizations like B Lab (certifier of B Corps) and Social Enterprise Alliance.
+For this year’s Shop for Good Sunday, DoneGood has teamed up with over 100 businesses and nonprofit organizations, many of them companies featured on its platform.
 The idea, says Schwarz, is to funnel some of the enormous sums Americans shell out during "the most wonderful time of the year" toward businesses that produce eco-friendly, cruelty-free, fair trade, organic and other socially responsible products.
+All of the revenue made from the Shop for Good Sunday gift shop on Nov.
+25 will be donated to RAINN, the nation's largest anti-sexual violence organization.

 Holiday shoppers can avoid Black Friday madness and put their money where their values are by buying gifts from socially responsible companies on Shop for Good Sunday.
 (Photo: Powhusku/flickr)

-"Last year we all spent over $1 trillion during the holiday season," he says.
+"Last year we all spent over $1 trillion during the holiday season," Schwarz said in 2017.
 "And 60 percent of all online sales during Cyber weekend went to just 10 giant retailers that don’t have a social mission.
 If just a small fraction of that money supported brands that are alleviating poverty, fighting climate change, and otherwise making the world better, that would make a really huge impact."

 Purchasing power for good

-Shoppers are encouraged to start by checking out Shop for Good Sunday partner brands (see a list here), which include sustainable product companies like Looptworks, Highway Robery, Meliora Cleaning Products, Tuckerman & Co., Fair + Simple, and Corkor.
+Shoppers are encouraged to start by checking out Shop for Good Sunday partner brands (see a list here), which include sustainable product companies like Looptworks, Hand in Hand, Meliora Cleaning Products, and Tuckerman & Co..
 They’re also encouraged to support other mission-driven businesses they find on their own, as well as those featured on the DoneGood platform.

-"By shopping these brands you get a discount, while also getting more unique and meaningful gifts, avoiding the crowds, and making the world better at the same time," he says.
+"By shopping these brands you get a discount, while also getting more unique and meaningful gifts, avoiding the crowds, and making the world better at the same time," said Schwarz.
 "That sounds like a way better deal than Black Friday to me."

 Rise of socially responsible companies